Gwen Ackerman is a long-time journalist, short-story writer and author of Goddess of Battle.

 Joshua Daniel Edwin‘s poetry appears in a variety of publications in print and online.
 His translations of Dagmara Kraus’ poetry were awarded a 2012 PEN/Heim Translation Fund Grant and appear in a chapbook from Argos Books.
 He lives in Brooklyn and is a member of the editorial board for the magazine Circumference: Poetry in Translation.

-Rebecca DeWald is a bilingual freelance translator and part-time academic with a PhD in Translation Studies from the University of Glasgow, working with German, French and Spanish into English and into German.
+Rebecca DeWald is a bilingual translator, editor and Literature Programme Producer for the artist residency centre Cove Park on the West Coast of Scotland, with a PhD in Translation Studies from the University of Glasgow.
+Her work plays with words in English, German, French and Spanish, often in translation – some of her literary translations have been published by the Free Word Centre, No Man’s Land and Edit – Papier für neue Texte, and can be found on her website.
 She edits the Glasgow Review of Books and contributes to New Books in German, PEN Translates, 12 Swiss Books and the SALSA collective.
-Some of her literary translations have been published by the Free Word Centre and No Man’s Land.
 Rebecca organizes the monthly translators’ lab, Translators’ Stammtisch, at the Goethe-Institut Glasgow, and co-curates translation performances under the moniker Found in Translation.
 Follow her @DeWald_Rebecca

 Rachel Harland is a German/French-English translator based in Honolulu.
 She holds a doctorate in German literature from the University of Oxford and recently completed a Humboldt postdoctoral research fellowship at the Freie Universität Berlin.
 Her literary criticism has been published in Austrian Studies and German Life and Letters, and her first book-length translation, a study on environmental economics, is forthcoming in 2015.
 Follow her @rhtranslation.